Gradac Monastery: Cultural, historical and tourist destinations near the monastery

-Gradac Monastery is located in Golija tourist region, and near the tourist center Kopaonik (from Suvo shoot is about 50 km).
+The monastery is located in the Golija tourist region, near Kopaonik (from Suvo shoot is about 50 km).
 It is a complementary tourist value Golija mountain, and as a supplement and tourist Kopaonik.
 Proximity of Kopaonik is significant because on the tourist season is significantly origination hikers.
 Significantly, the proximity of Jošanička Banja in relation to which the monastery Gradac is complementary tourist value.
 Jošanička Spa is away from the monastery about 30 km).